iveteran/diu-official-site/README.md

 # simple-site
-A simple site template that written in PUG.
+A simple site template that written in PUG and Bootstrap.